dford-avb/dford-avb.github.io/_includes/config/php-memcache.md

 	The exact name is `php5-memcached` for Ubuntu and `php-pecl-memcached` for CentOS

 {:.bs-callout .bs-callout-info}
-For simplicity, we use the PHP `memcache` extension in this guide although we provide examples for both when configuring Magento to use memcache.
+For simplicity, we use the PHP `memcache` extension in this guide although we provide examples for both when configuring Openmage to use memcache.